The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - to promote the British Council and its services

 - to engage directly with audiences through a range of digital and learning channels including personal channels used in a professional capacity.

 The British Council is committed to:

-• maintaining an appropriate and professional social media presence with staff abiding by rules designed to ensure a consistently high standard of conduct and quality
+- maintaining an appropriate and professional social media presence with staff abiding by rules including our Code of Conduct which is designed to ensure a consistently high standard of conduct and quality

 The British Council will provide adequate and appropriate resources to implement this policy and will ensure it is communicated and understood.